heyguevara/open-quote/root/projects/openquote/1.1/community/openquote-community/README.txt

 OpenQuote Community @major.version@.@minor.version@@increment.version@

-Please note this is an Early Access release and not the final @major.version@.@minor.version@ release.
-Early Access releases are made available to give access to the very latest features which have just emerged from development.
-We make no guarantee as to the overall stability.

 LICENSE
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software